AceVolca/AceCG/README.md

 # AceCG
-Python package for bottom-up coarse-graining
+A flexible Python package for bottom-up coarse-graining, combining statistical mechanics and optimization methods for analytic and machine-learned potentials.

 ## Developer Team